 Throughout your programme, you will also attend workshops designed to develop transferable skills (e.g. career development, team building, ethical behaviour, and report-writing and presentation skills).
 These will be complemented by options to develop individual interdisciplinary interests by choosing electives in humanities, business and management studies and other STEM subjects from across Imperial.
-Professional Engineering is a topic that is integrated in all projects.
+Professional Engineering is a topic that is integrated in all projects (group, individual and industrial) and is assessed by a Professional Portfolio that needs to be completed in the fourth year.